kaanyalova/aseprite-fedora/README.md

 ## Distributing

-Do not distribute the RPM files , it is against [aseprite's EULA](https://github.com/aseprite/aseprite/blob/main/EULA.txt), distributing SRC.RPMs should be fine as all of the source code is downloaded when building.
+Do not distribute the built RPM packages, it is against the [aseprite's EULA](https://github.com/aseprite/aseprite/blob/main/EULA.txt), distributing SRC.RPMs should be fine as all of the source code is downloaded when building.

 ## Support the aseprite devs